1834 United States elections

-Elections occurred in the middle of Democratic President Andrew Jackson's second term.
+Elections occurred in the middle of the Democratic President Andrew Jackson's second term.
 Members of the 24th United States Congress were chosen in this election.
-Taking place during the Second Party System, elections were contested between Andrew Jackson's Democratic Party and opponents of Jackson, including the remnants of the National Republican Party.
-During this election, the antiJackson faction began to transition into the Whig Party.
+Taking place during the Second Party System, elections were contested between Andrew Jackson's Democratic Party and opponents of Jackson, including the remnants of the National Republican Party (Anti-Jacksonian Party).
+During this election, the anti-Jacksonian faction began to transition into the Whig Party.
 Arkansas and Michigan joined the union during the 24th Congress.

-In the House, the anti-Jackson faction picked up some seats from the Anti-Masonic Party, but the Democrats retained a commanding majority.
+In the House, the anti-Jacksonian faction picked up some seats from the Anti-Masonic Party, but the Democrats retained a commanding majority.

 In the Senate, the Democrats picked up a moderate number of seats, but the Anti-Jacksonian faction maintained narrow control of the chamber.
 However, the Democrats later won control of the chamber during the next Congress.